toucansites/toucan/Examples/swiftonserver.com/src/contents/blog/posts/2024/02/27-whats-new-in-hummingbird-2.md

 ```

-1. Setup the router using the `MyBaseRequestContext` type as a custom context.
+1. Setup the router using the `MyBaseRequestContext` type as a custom page.
 2. Add middlewares to the router, HB2 has middlewares on the router instead of the app
 3. Setup a basic health route on the router, simply return with a HTTP status code
 4. Add routes using the custom controller to the `api` route group